martinmicunda/martinmicunda.github.io/_drafts/how-to-start-writing-unit-tests-with-es6-angular-1x-and-jspm.md

 export default AuthenticationService;
 ```

 > **NOTE:** I am using `ES2016 decorators` in my code to avoid boilerplate code.
-If you want to know more about decorators read my blog post [`How to use ES2016 decorators to avoid Angular 1.x and ES2015 boilerplate code`](http://martinmicunda.com/2015/07/13/how-to-use-ES2016-decorators-to-avoid-angular-1x-boilerplate-code/).
+If you want to know more about decorators read my blog post [How to use ES2016 decorators to avoid Angular 1.x and ES2015 boilerplate code](http://martinmicunda.com/2015/07/13/how-to-use-ES2016-decorators-to-avoid-angular-1x-boilerplate-code/).

-In below test I do not need to inject any dependencies with Angular and instead I take advantage of ES2015 modules also I do not use `$q` promise but ES2015 promise and then I resolve these promises with tiny library calling [`jasmine-async-sugar`](https://github.com/tomastrajan/jasmine-async-sugar) (we gonna talk about this library later on in this blog).
+In below test I do not need to inject any dependencies with Angular and instead I take advantage of ES2015 modules also I do not use `$q` promise but ES2015 promise and then I resolve these promises with tiny library calling [jasmine-async-sugar](https://github.com/tomastrajan/jasmine-async-sugar) (we gonna talk about this library later on in this blog).

 [*authentication.spec.js*](https://github.com/martinmicunda/employee-scheduling-ui/blob/master/src%2Fapp%2Fcore%2Fservices%2Fauthentication.spec.js)